EN UA

 Co-chair

-Mykhailo S. Hrushevs'kyi Professor of Ukrainian History.
-Director, Ukrainian Research Institute, Harvard University
+Mykhailo S. Hrushevs'kyi Professor of Ukrainian History, Department of History, Harvard University

 Yaroslav Hrytsak